-The Chisago County Board of Commissioners adopted the Chisago County Short-Term Rental Licensing Ordinance, #060320-1 on June 3, 2020.
+The Chisago County Board of Commissioners adopted the Chisago County Short-Term Rental Licensing Ordinance, #060320-1 (PDF) on June 3, 2020.

 It is the intent of the ordinance to allow the use of private vacation rental homes, but also mitigate possible adverse impacts to health, safety, welfare and quality of life of surrounding properties.
 In doing so, the Ordinance establishes standards for the licensing of short-term rentals that seek to strike a balance between protecting homeowners' private property rights; enhancing localized economic activity and tourism; preserving the residential integrity of neighborhoods; and promoting and protecting the health, safety, and wellness of the citizens and patrons of short-term rentals.